Skip to main content Skip to footer

 Inside the UK

-For those already in the UK in Tiers 1, 2 or 4 it is possible to apply direct to the Home Office via standard, priority or super-priority service.
-A super premium service is also available where the Home Office will visit a location of your choosing to take your biometric data.
+For those already in the UK in Tiers 1, 2 or 4 it was possible to apply direct to the Home Office via standard, priority or super-priority service.

 The process involves submission of an application with specified evidence and attendance at a biometric appointment.

-Super priority applications are processed in 1 day.
+Super priority applications were processed in 1 day.

-Priority applications are processed in 5-10 working days.
+Priority applications were processed in 5-10 working days.

-Standard applications vary but are typically between 2-12 weeks.
+Standard applications varied but were typically between 2-12 weeks.

 Outside the UK